[QODBC-Desktop] How to perform INSERTs, UPDATEs, and DELETEs using OPENQUERY with Linked MS SQL Servers

 Setup of Optimizer When Using OPENQUERY

-The QODBC optimizer is single user only so you need to setup a different optimizer file for the SQL Server to use than the other desktops applications.
-To do this step up a separate System DSN (see: How do I create or configure a QODBC DSN?) and specify a fixed location of the optimizer database folder for SQL Server to use instead of the default %UserProfile% method.
+The QODBC optimizer is a single user only, so you need to set up a different optimizer file for the SQL Server to use than the other desktop applications.
+To do this, step up a separate System DSN (see: How do I create or configure a QODBC DSN?) and specify a fixed location of the optimizer database folder for SQL Server to use instead of the default %AppData% method.

 Keywords: SQL server update table